-The RSS is not designed for longitudinal analyses.
+RSS data are not intended to be used for longitudinal analyses.
 Although additional rounds are forthcoming, users should not combine data from multiple rounds.

 The RSS was not designed to replace national health surveys.
 Benchmarking variables in RSS were obtained using questions from other surveys and were collected for benchmarking and calibration purposes only.
 Because of the potential for increased bias associated with online panels, the population estimates from these other surveys are still considered gold standard prevalence estimates.
 However, corresponding RSS estimates are useful for methodological purposes including benchmarking and studies of online panels.